How anesthesia circle breathing systems work explained simply

 pl_low_high

 Now let us see how it works in the circle.
 The patient in our example is breathing spontaneously.
-During inspiration, the pressure in the system is low, so the pressure limiting outflow valve remains closed.
+During inspiration, the pressure in the system is low, so the pressure-limiting outflow valve remains closed.

 pl_inspiration